xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

   4. Promote team success and continually invent ways to improve team productivity.
   5. Write user-level document and code review peers' deliverables.
   6. Perform unit and end-to-end regression testing of the deliverables.

+* 为啥选我们公司
+  1. impressive product/solution. real-time graph analytics platform used in fraud detection, supply-chain integliance and many other fields.
+  2. I believe tiger graph has a promising future
+  3. my interest perfectly matches the job and technology stack.
+I like data analytics and building software infrastructures. wil not fight with product manager.

 * 问公司问题
   1. Sure, as you know, Tigrt Graph has started its busienss a few years ago,